 You’ll also find plenty of great restaurants, cafe’s and bars in Faro, both next to and away from the sea.

 The Parque Natural da Ria Formosa boasts beautiful beaches and islets the Algarve is famous for and many opportunities to spot wading birds like flamingoes.

-Head to the eastern Algarve towards the Spanish border to one of the prettiest towns in the Algarve.
+Head further along the south coast towards the Spanish border to the eastern Algarve and one of the prettiest towns in the Algarve.
 The Rio Gilão weaves its way through the small city, the two sides of the old town joined by the old Roman Bridge.

 Tavira offers a less tourist dense experience than some of the other Algarve cities, often described as one of the prettiest and most laid back destinations in the Algarve.

 Elegant streets lined with cafe’s, restaurants and boutiques weave away from the river bank overseen by the Moorish castle ruins on the hill, and the 13th century Igreja de Santa Maria do Castelo church.
 The church houses intricate Azulejo panels and the tombs of seven knights who fell to the Moors during the conquering of Tavira.